The Open Group Standards Process

 - Formal standards from accredited standards development organizations

-- Other Open Group published or referenced standards
+- Other standards published by The Open Group or referenced standards

 - Other freely available information

 6.2.5 Future Criteria

 - Either the submitter should operate a process acceptable to The Open Group to handle modifications and/or extensions to the standard or The Open Group should be free to modify and/or extend it.